-- Cash Manager - > Funds, Stocks and Shares dealing - Peer to Peer Lending for qualified investors\ - Employer Loan Facility - Ommercial and Industrial Property through Zoopla Search Engine - Ommercial Property connected to your business, such as your premises.
+- S Cash Manager

+- > Funds, Stocks and Shares dealing

+- Employer Loan Facility

+- Ocmmercial and Industrial Property

+- Bank Deposits

 We recognise that SSAS Trustees will have their own specific requirements, including that guided by their own investment manager or financial advisor.
 The following permitted investments can be held in your Retirement Capital SSAS.